 A Changing Climate

 Mountain streams are fed by glacial meltwater.
 Like ice cubes in a glass of water, the slow release of glaciers' frozen water provides a base flow late in the summer when precipitation is low.
 Global climate change over the next 50 to 100 years may significantly alter regional precipitation patterns and change both the timing and amount of spring runoff.
 As climate warms and glaciers melt, less water may be available during the hottest and driest part of the summer.
 Park biologists routinely measure stream flows and other hydrologic variables to monitor trends over long periods of time.
 Already, mountain snowpacks are holding less water and have begun to melt at least two weeks earlier in the spring.
 This impacts regional water supplies, wildlife, agriculture, and fire management.

 Another unique feature that defines Glacier's water activity is Triple Divide Peak.
-There water drains into three different major drainages, making Glacier the headwaters for three major North American watersheds: Arctic, Atlantic, and Pacific.
+There water drains into three different major drainages, making Glacier the headwaters for three major North American watersheds: Hudson Bay, Atlantic, and Pacific.
 Worldwide, there are roughly six locations with such "triple divides."